Indians pitcher Carrasco cheered in return from leukemia

 Morton (14-6) allowed one run and four hits in 5 1/3 innings.
 He struck out eight, walked three and threw a season-high 108 pitches.

-Nate Lowe hit a two-run homer for the Rays, who moved a half-game ahead of Cleveland for the top AL wild card.
+Nate Lowe hit a two-run homer for the Rays.

 Tampa Bay went up 4-1 in the fifth on d’Arnaud’s pinch-hit RBI double that drove in Eric Sogard.
 In 74 games with the Rays since being acquired from the Dodgers on May 10, d’Arnaud has 54 RBIs.